Soraya Esfandiary-Bakhtiary: Death

 Soraya died on 25 October 2001 of undisclosed causes in her apartment in Paris, France; she was 69.
 Upon learning of her death, her younger brother, Bijan, sadly commented, "After her, I don't have anyone to talk to."
 Bijan died one week later.

 After her funeral at the American Cathedral in Paris on 6 November 2001 which was attended by Princess Ashraf Pahlavi, Prince Gholam Reza Pahlavi, the Count and Countess of Paris, the Prince and Princess of Naples, Prince Michel of Orléans, and Princess Ira von Fürstenberg she was buried in the Westfriedhof Quarter Nr.
 143, in a cemetery in Munich, along with her parents and brother.

 Since her death, several women have come forward claiming to be her illegitimate daughter, reportedly born in 1962.
-According to the Persian-language weekly Nimrooz none of the claims has been confirmed.
+According to the Persian-language weekly Nimrooz none of the claims have been confirmed.
 The newspaper also published an article in 2001 which suggested, without proof, that Princess Soraya and her brother had been murdered.

 Her belongings were sold at auction in Paris in 2002, for more than $8.3 million.
+A legal dispute over her estate, valued at 4.5 million euros, continued until 2016.
+The Higher Regional Court of Cologne ultimately awarded the movable portion of the estate—including jewelry and the furnishings of Soraya’s Paris apartment—to three French nonprofit organizations that Soraya had named as heirs in her will in the event that her brother, Bijan Esfandiary Bakhtiary, died without legitimate children.
+The remainder of the estate went to the sole heir of Soraya’s brother, who had died just a few days after Soraya.
+A few hours before his death, he had named his chauffeur and private secretary, Hassan F., as his heir in a brief note.
+This was recognized by the Higher Regional Court of Cologne in 2016.